2020PB/police-brutality/reports/California.md

 ### Protester shot in the head by rubber bullet | May 30th

-Images show a forehead injury received by a protester who had been hiding behind a dumpster.
+Images show a forehead injury received by a protester who had been hiding behind a dumpster at 3rd st and Fairfax Avenue.

 This, among other incidents, has led LA Mayor Garcetti to instruct the LAPD to limit its use of rubber bullets.